shdrn2402/Eight-week-SQL-challenge/Case Study #1-Danny's Dinner/README.md

 ***answer:***

-9. **If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?**
+### 9. If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?

 ***query:***